BelmY/wikiSDoR/Upgrading-OpenWebRX-to-a-newer-version.md

     less config_webrx.py

-If git failed to merge your changes to the config file, you should copy the correct settings from the old config file to the new.
+If git failed to merge your changes to the new config file, you should manually edit the new config file to copy the correct settings from the old one.
 You can find the old config file at:

     less config_webrx.py.bak